-In an"it's been done before" world, obscurity is hard to come by, but Albertan music video director Doug Cook is forging forward, ambitious and hungry to change the landscape of independent filmmaking and music videos in Canada.
+In an"it's been done before" world, obscurity is hard to come by, but Albertan filmmaker Doug Cook is forging forward, ambitious and hungry to contribute to the landscape of independent filmmaking in Canada.